-Watching, his callous hands searched for warmth beneath the confines of his tattered brown clothes, sharp cheeks high and deep-sat pale blue eyes scanned the passerby.
+Watching his callous hands searched for warmth beneath the confines of his tattered brown clothes, sharp cheeks high and deep-sat pale blue eyes scanned the passer-by.
 The streets below the stairs where he sat crawled with life to the lumbering aurora of the fading day.
-Yellow and orange had taken the skies with a few stacks of clouds that passed, and in the beyond stood the marble tower of their dead Emperor.
+Yellow and orange had taken the skies with a few stacks of clouds that passed, and in the beyond stood the marble tower of their dead emperor.

 With a shivering sigh he stood, scorned in the midst of winter-cold his poised gaze beset the darkening heavens to watch the spire, awed by the grand theatre of dancing colours.
 Am I better than this?
 He questioned himself.
 For thirty-four years he had lived to serve, yet the pain of his last few weeks held him back; tugging at his core.
-He knew the war was done and still his mind raged on and on, fuelling the fires of his regrets, and memories of The Wail.
+He knew the war was done and still his mind raged on and on, fuelling the fires of his regrets and the recent memories of The Wail.

-Broken was he who once stood beside his Thael, the Lord of Lords: their Emperor.
+Broken was he who once stood beside his Thael, the Lord of Lords: their emperor.

 “You there!”
 A male voice beckoned from the crowd, pressing through with strong arms his dirt raffled features and bearded chin stuck out like a sore thumb, much like his thin eyes and soft-darkened skin.

 From the north?
 Johrn questioned himself,